Our readers support us. This post may contain affiliate links. We earn from qualifying purchases. Learn More

-Some of you end up selecting rugs that are beautiful, but too large for your spaces while others tend to buy rugs that are too small.
+Some of you end up selecting rugs that are beautiful but too large for your space while others tend to buy rugs that are too small.

 That said, different rug sizes have different objectives.
 They can individualize and demarcate spaces in an open floor plan.
 They can be used to introduce beautiful accents.
 You can use them to visually connect different spaces.